 Jesus said, “It is more blessed to give than to receive.”
-Paul charged Timothy to instruct the rich people in his congregation “that they be rich in good works, ready to distribute, willing to communicate.”
+Paul charged Timothy to instruct the rich people in his congregation that though they be rich in good works, ready to distribute, willing to communicate.
 The churches of Macedonia were commended for their giving spirit.
 They gave once and again to the needs of Paul.
-They gave beyond measure, even when their situation was needy.
+They gave beyond measure even as their situation was needy.
 We must see money as a tool for advancing the cause of Christ through the ministry of giving.

 Have a faithful God Morning!